 a confidential list of establishments in the United States maintained

-by the Census Bureau and from the Census of Governments, a frame
+by the Census Bureau and from the Governments Master Address File, a frame

-maintained by the Census Bureau and updated once every five years.
+maintained by the Census Bureau and updated continuously.

 Due to the confidentiality requirements surrounding any samples